 shutdown -h now

-Next, go to the Resize tab in your server settings and check the second disk device you set up with the install media.
+Next, go to the Storage tab in your server settings and check the second disk device you set up with the install media.

 Change the storage device controller to CDROM and click the Save changes button.